Return to Dr. Sohl's home page.Professional Interests:

 Return to Dr. Sohl's home page.

-- Ultraviolet vision in anoles (lizards).
+1. Ultraviolet vision in animals.
+Currently I'm working with Dr. John Mull on a project to investigate UV vision in ants.
+For the ants we are controlling the light in their environment to see if it changes their seed collecting behavior.
+We have already imaged the seeds they prefer and those seeds have a strong UV signature.
+In the past I have also worked with anoles (lizards).
 It turns out that some lizards can see in the ultraviolet.
-We are using a specialized UV sensitive CCD Camera to image the anoles to see what they can see.
-The appearance of the animal is completely different then in visible light.
+We used a specialized UV sensitive CCD Camera to image the anoles to see what they can see.
+The appearance of the animal is completely different than in visible light.

-- Biological effects of low level electromagnetic fields.
-We have built 50 special chambers to generate emf's.
-We plan on loading as many as 5,000 samples in these chambers.
-Half of the chambers will be "on" and half will be "off."
-Once the data is collected and analyzed, then we will compare the emf exposed samples with the control samples.
-In this double blind experiment we will initially be doing microbiological colonies and seed germination.
+3. An old project was on the Biological effects of low level electromagnetic fields.
+Depending on time and student interest, this could be powered back up at any time.
+We built 50 special chambers to generate emf's.
+We can load as many as 5,000 samples in these chambers.
+In typical use, half of the chambers are "on" and half are "off."
+Once the data is collected and analyzed, we then compare the emf exposed samples with the control samples.
+In these double blind experiments we are initially set up to do microbiological colonies and seed germination.
 (Neither of these require light, hence they are easier to control for uniformity of environment.)
+Other samples could be considered.
+(On a related note, all evidence at the moment indicates that your cell phone's RF emissions are not going to kill you.
+Texting while driving will, but not the emf.)
+HERE IS AN UPDATE: A student, Sam, has taken on this project and the solenoids will run again soon!

 Please send comments to: